alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

    docker run --rm -v <PATH_to_your_folder>:/home/root/turing_workshop/FabSim3/results -ti ha3546/vecma_turing_workshop

-Within the container, you can start a Python interpreter using ``python3`` to run the following commands.
+Within the container, you can start a Python interpreter using ``python3`` to run some of the mogp_emulator routines.
 Alternatively we describe how to automate the entire workflow from the shell using FabSim.

 Setting up the model